How the Floor Spec and Manufacturing Process Affects Performance Over the Long Haul

 Weight efficiency — Does the floor achieve its load rating with less flooring weight?

-Every single fork truck entry is a fatigue event.
+Every single forklift entry is a fatigue event.
 In high-volume operations, floors sustain hundreds or thousands of load fatigue cycles per year.
 In heavy-haul applications, like shuttling paper rolls, beverage distribution or automotive freight, floors experience concentrated dynamic and static heavy weight loadings.
 Damage typically starts on the underside of the board, unseen until it becomes grossly structural.
 By the time it’s visible on the topside, the floor has usually been fully compromised.

 How Does Moisture Damage Occur When There’s No Obvious Cause?